What’s wrong with multi-touch attribution?

 Problem two: No visibility into ad delivery

 As mentioned above, we expect the uplift effect of ad "A" to be represented in a cohort of users that have seen ad "A," and are now more likely to click ad "B".
-However, the issue is that attribution companies only see a tiny fraction of impressions.

 This means that - unlike on the web where the entire ad delivery process is visible from impression to conversion - mobile has an incomplete, skewed sample of data.
 And that doesn’t make things reliable.